Jared Kushner Secretly Deleted New York Observer Stories He Didn’t Like: Report

 Last week Ivanka Trump became the closest thing the Trump administration has to a defender of press freedoms when she said that unlike her father, she does not think the press is the “enemy of the people.”

-But despite what the many sympathetic profiles might lead one to believe Javanka hasn’t been a great friend to journalists.
+But despite what the many sympathetic profiles might lead one to believe, Javanka hasn’t been a great friend to journalists.
 BuzzFeed reported on Monday that when he owned the New York Observer, Jared Kushner went around the paper’s editorial leaders to delete several stories that were unflattering to his friends and business associates.

 Writing on the Hacker News forum, Austin Smith, who previously led the tech team at the newspaper, said Kushner personally ordered him to delete several published stories, and he complied.
 Per BuzzFeed News: